realm/realm-MultiUserTasksTutorial/README.md

     // it manages on behalf of your application: static let syncServerURL                        = URL(string: "realm://\(defaultSyncHost):9080/")

-    // Note: When we say Realm file we mean literally the entire collection of models/schemas inside that Realm...
+    // Note: When we say "Realm" file we mean the entire collection of models/schemas represented by that Realm...
     // So we need to be very clear what models that are represented by a given Realm.
 For example:

-    // this is a realm where we can store profile info - not covered in the main line of this tutorial static let commonRealmURL                       = URL(string: "realm://\(defaultSyncHost):9080/CommonRealm")!
-    static let commonRealmConfig                    = Realm.Configuration(syncConfiguration: SyncConfiguration(user: SyncUser.current!, realmURL: commonRealmURL),objectTypes: [Person.self])

-    //  this is a task Realm comptible with the fully version of RealmTasks for iOS/Android/C# static let tasksRealmURL                       = URL(string: "realm://\(defaultSyncHost):9080/Tasks")!
+    //  this is a task Realm comptible with the full version of RealmTasks for iOS/Android/C# static let tasksRealmURL                       = URL(string: "realm://\(defaultSyncHost):9080/Tasks")!
     static let tasksRealmConfig                    = Realm.Configuration(syncConfiguration: SyncConfiguration(user: SyncUser.current!, realmURL: tasksRealmURL),objectTypes: [TaskList.self, Task.self])